Aeka86/Aeka86/README.md

 - 👋 Hi, I’m Aigerim
-- 👀 I’m interested in becoming a Software Engineer
+- 👀 I’m interested in becoming a Front-End Developer
 - 🌱 I’m currently learning coding languages like HTML and CSS